 Making your way to the East takes a few hours but fortunately, the drive is packed with locations worthy of a stop.
 You would do well to make an early start as there will be loads of tempting stops to make and you will want to enter the hotel before night falls.
 Ultimately, it is you who decide where you make your stops as you cruise along the South of Iceland.
 Here are a few stops you probably do not want to miss.

 First off, there is Seljalandsfoss.
-This may not be the most powerful cascade in Iceland but the 60 metre-drop is impressive nonetheless and it presents a rare trait: you can actually walk behind the plunging water.
+This may not be the most powerful cascade in Iceland but the 60 meter-drop is impressive nonetheless, and it presents a rare trait: you can actually walk behind the plunging water.

-Back to National Route 1, the Ring Road, and next up is Skógafoss, a massive waterfall with booming noise as the 25-metre wide river crashes 60 metres below, resulting in a lot of spray and almost perpetual rainbows in the mist.
+Back to National Route 1, the Ring Road, and next up is Skógafoss, a massive waterfall with booming noise as the 25-meter wide river crashes 60 meters below, resulting in a lot of spray and almost perpetual rainbows in the mist.

 Now for the famous Reynisfjara beach – The Black Beach.
 A highly impressive shoreline stretch of pitch-black sand, Reynisfjara is a popular stop for tourists in Iceland and not just because of the impressive black sand.
 But be extra careful: the waves at Reynisfjara beach are exceptionally strong and unpredictable, to the point that fatal accidents occur there at a grim rate.
 Respect the tides – or that picture you’re trying for may just be your last.

 The beach also sports an impressive cliff of regular, octagonal basalt columns.
 The cliff, named Hálsanef, and Reynisdrangar, a row of tall basalt stacks out in the sea, add to the overall effect.
 A short drive further east takes you to the massive cliff on Dyrhólaey.
 End your day by checking into Fosshótel Glacier Lagoon.